Pineal gland: Tumors

 Tumors of the pineal gland are called pinealomas.
 These tumors are rare and 50% to 70% are germinomas that arise from sequestered embryonic germ cells.
 Histologically they are similar to testicular seminomas and ovarian dysgerminomas.

 A pineal tumor can compress the superior colliculi and pretectal area of the dorsal midbrain, producing Parinaud's syndrome.
 Pineal tumors also can cause compression of the cerebral aqueduct, resulting in a noncommunicating hydrocephalus.
 Other manifestations are the consequence of their pressure effects and consist of visual disturbances, headache, mental deterioration, and sometimes dementia-like behaviour.

 These neoplasms are divided into three categories: pineoblastomas, pineocytomas, and mixed tumors, based on their level of differentiation, which, in turn, correlates with their neoplastic aggressiveness.
 The clinical course of patients with pineocytomas is prolonged, averaging up to several years.
 The position of these tumors makes them difficult to remove surgically.

 Other conditions

 The morphology of the pineal gland differs markedly in different pathological conditions.
-For instance, it is known that its volume is reduced both in obese patients as well as patients with primary insomnia.
+For instance, it is known that its volume is reduced in both obese patients and those with primary insomnia.

 Other animals

-Most living vertebrates have pineal glands.
+Nearly all vertebrate species possess a pineal gland.
+The most important exception is a primitive vertebrate, the hagfish.
+Even in the hagfish, however, there may be a "pineal equivalent" structure in the dorsal diencephalon.
+A few more complex vertebrates have lost pineal glands over the course of their evolution.
+The lamprey (another primitive vertebrate), however, does possess one.
+The lancelet Branchiostoma lanceolatum, an early chordate which is a close relative to vertebrates, also lacks a recognizable pineal gland.
+Protochordates in general do not have the distinct structure as an organ, but they have a mass of photoreceptor cells called lamellar body, which is regarded as a pineal homologue.

+The results of various scientific research in evolutionary biology, comparative neuroanatomy and neurophysiology have explained the evolutionary history (phylogeny) of the pineal gland in different vertebrate species.
+From the point of view of biological evolution, the pineal gland is a kind of atrophied photoreceptor.
+In the epithalamus of some species of amphibians and reptiles, it is linked to a light-sensing organ, known as the parietal eye, which is also called the pineal eye or third eye.
 It is likely that the common ancestor of all vertebrates had a pair of photosensory organs on the top of its head, similar to the arrangement in modern lampreys.
+In many lower vertebrates (such as species of fish, amphibians and lizards), the pineal gland is associated with parietal or pineal eye.
+In these animals, the parietal eye acts as a photoreceptor, and hence are also known as the third eye, and they can be seen on top of the head in some species.
 Some extinct Devonian fishes have two parietal foramina in their skulls, suggesting an ancestral bilaterality of parietal eyes.
 The parietal eye and the pineal gland of living tetrapods are probably the descendants of the left and right parts of this organ, respectively.